viettq1997/pharmacy-system/README.md

 - Function: Access and update the list of medicines.
 - API Endpoints:
-    - GET `/medicines`: Retrieve all available medicines (Admins: full details, Pharmacists: read-only).
+    - GET `/medicines`: Retrieve all available medicines (Admins: full details, User: read-only).
     - POST `/medicines`: Add a new medicine (Admin only).
     - PUT `/medicines/{id}`: Update medicine details (Admin only).
     - DELETE `/medicines/{id}`: Remove a medicine (Admin only).